rifkyzena/rifkyzena/README.md

 # "When the music plays, the sun shall stay."

-- 👀 I’m interested in multimedia, web development, and indie game development.
+- 👀 I’m interested in Software Testing, Web Development, and Indie Game Development.
-- 🌱 For this semester, I’m currently interning as **QA Tester / Technical Writer**
+- 🌱 I have finished my computer science studies and will be graduating on November 2024
 - 📫 How to reach me --> Discord: jamespriori#9562

 ## General Skills